 2nd Semester of Study:

-** Students select three modules from the seven recommended modules offered in Summer Semester.
+** Students select three modules from the eight recommended modules offered in Summer Semester.
 One of these modules may be replaced by a module from the master’s programmes Chemistry, Biochemistry, Physics, or Engineering Science.

 3rd and 4th Semesters of Study: